West Virginia Car Seat Laws 2024: Protect Your Child Now!

 The Importance of Using the Right Booster Seat

-While it may be tempting to switch from a high-back booster seat to a backless one as your child gets older, it’s important to consider their safety first.
 High-back boosters provide additional support for your child’s head and neck, which can be especially important if you’re involved in an accident.
 Some children may find high-back boosters more comfortable due to their design.

 When Can A Child Stop Using A Booster Seat?

-In West Virginia, children must use either a car safety seat or booster seat until they are at least 8 years old AND less than 4 feet 9 inches tall.
 However, experts recommend keeping your child in a booster seat until they are big enough to properly fit in a seat belt without one.
 This typically means waiting until your child is at least 4 feet 9 inches tall and between 8 and 12 years old.

 Booster Seat Weight Limit: What You Need to Know